lockevn/gurucore.brex/vbeeAIVoiceStudioPowertoys/README.md

   - `components` - auto-imported Vue components that are shared in popup and options page.
   - `assets` - assets used in Vue components
 - `dist` - built files
-  - `chrome` - Chrome extension, can be publishd to Opera, Edge and toher chromium based browsers store etc
+  - `chrome` - Chrome extension, can be publishd to Opera, Edge and to the chromium based browsers store etc
   - `firefox` - Firefox extension

 ### Browser Related Configurations